Hiccup

-A hiccup (scientific name singultus, from Latin for "sob, hiccup"; also spelled hiccough) is an involuntary contraction (myoclonic jerk) of the diaphragm that may repeat several times per minute.
+A hiccup (scientific name singultus, from Latin for 'sob, hiccup'; also spelled hiccough) is an involuntary contraction (myoclonic jerk) of the diaphragm that may repeat several times per minute.
 The hiccup is an involuntary action involving a reflex arc.
-Once triggered, the reflex causes a strong contraction of the diaphragm followed about a quarter of a second later by closure of the epiglottis, a structure inside of the throat, which results in the "hic" sound.
+Once triggered, the reflex causes a contraction of the diaphragm followed by the closure of the glottis, the space between the vocal cords, in about 35 milliseconds, which results in the "hic" sound.

 Hiccups may occur individually or in bouts.
 The rhythm of the hiccup, or the time between hiccups, tends to be relatively constant.
 A bout of hiccups generally resolves itself without intervention, although many home remedies are often used to attempt to shorten the duration.
 Medical treatment is occasionally necessary in cases of chronic hiccups.

 Incidence

 Hiccups affect people of all ages, even being observed in utero.
 They become less frequent with advancing age.
 Intractable hiccups, lasting more than a month, are more common in adults.
 While males and females are affected equally often, men are more likely to develop protracted and intractable hiccups.

 Along with humans, hiccups have been studied and observed in cats, rats, rabbits, dogs, and horses.